5 Causes for Estrogen Dominance

-“The dose makes the poison” - a german saying (litaral translation) meaning that a dangerous substance in a small dose may be helpful while a harmless substance in high dose may be disastrous.
+“The dose makes the poison” – a german saying (literal translation) meaning that a dangerous substance in a small dose may be helpful while a harmless substance in high dose may be disastrous.
 Too much (as well as too little) of one hormone in your body has the power to plunge your entire hormone system into chaos.
+In this article we want to look at 5 causes for estrogen dominance.

 Estrogen Dominance – what’s that?